 This website is a redesigned and expanded version of "Nicolas Magriel's Sarangi Site" which I created rather idiosyncratically in 1997 during the internet's early days.
 The site became an archival treasure chest in 2014, and it has now been modernised and rebuilt in 2024.
 Sarangi.net is dedicated to the sarangi and the many sarangi players whom I have had the good fortune to know.
 On this site you can find:

 1) a mammoth archive documenting over a hundred sarangi players whom I worked with when doing my PhD research in India in the nineties.
 This includes biographical and anecdotal information, but most importantly, videos and audio.
 As of March 25, 2015 there were 300 videos of 52 sarangi players on the site as well as some rare audio of great sarangiyas of the 20th century.
+As of October 2024, there are now more than 700 videos populating the site.

 2) information about the sarangi, its history and social significance, its construction, maintenance and repair, and its technique.